Dart-Code/Website/_docs/settings.md

 <br />
 **Default:** `"swift"`.
 <br />
 The programming language to use for iOS apps when creating new projects using the **Flutter: New Project** command.
+This is only supported up until Flutter 3.22 after which it will be ignored.

 ### dart.flutterCreateOrganization
 The organization responsible for your new Flutter project, in reverse domain name notation (e.g. `com.google`).
 This string is used in Java package names and as prefix in the iOS bundle identifier when creating new projects using the **Flutter: New Project** command.